Living in Norway

 Passports and travel

-If you stay in Norway with a Norwegian residence permit or long stay visa, this time does not count towards your 90-day visa-free limit for the Schengen area.
+If you have a Norwegian residence permit or long stay visa, the time you spend in Norway does not count towards the 90-day visa-free period you can spend in the Schengen area.

 - receipt for registration under the registration scheme for EEA nationals, dated before 1 January 2021